Caesars Superdome: Features

 The Superdome is located on 70 acre of land, near the former Girod Street Cemetery.
 The dome has an interior space of 125 e6cuft, a height of 253 ft, a dome diameter of 680 ft, and a total floor area of 269000 sqft.

 Capacity

 The Superdome has a listed football seating capacity of 76,468 (expanded) or 73,208 (not expanded) and a maximum basketball seating capacity of 73,432.
 However, published attendance figures from events such as the Super Bowl football game have exceeded 79,000.
 The basketball capacity does not reflect the NCAA's new policy on arranging the basketball court on the 50-yard line on the football field, per 2009 NCAA policy.
 In 2011, 3,500 seats were added, increasing the Superdome's capacity to 76,468.
 The Superdome's capacity was 78,133 for WrestleMania 34.
+In 2021, 4,300 seats were removed, with the goal of improving the fan experience by widening concourses, adding quick-service concessions, and building larger elevators and escalators.

 The chronology of the capacity for football is as follows: